benmcmurry/benmcmurry.github.io/_posts/2010-01-21-personal-development-computer-style.markdown

 layout: post
 title: 'Personal Development: Computer Style'
 date: '2010-01-21 16:31:00 -0700'
-tags: computer development Productivity Technology
+tags: [computer, development, productivity, technology]

 ---
 Whoa!
 Two posts in one day!
 Hold on!
 As part of my own personal development, I'd like to blog more.
 It helps me share ideas.